nathanstvns/signal_project/README.md

 - Configurable patient count and data generation rate.
 - Randomized patient ID assignment for simulated data diversity.

+All UML class diagrams and their explanations for SE Project Week 2 are located in the [`uml_models`](./uml_models) directory at the root of this repository.
+Each subsystem has:
+- A class diagram (PNG)
+- A 200–300 word explanation
 ## Getting Started

 ### Prerequisites